lgboim/SelfAI/README.md

 - `text_env5.py`: Contains the `TextEnv` class, a custom text-based environment that inherits from the `gym.Env` class.
 - `train.py`: The main script to train the DQN agent within the text-based environment.
 - `dqn_agent.py`: Defines the DQN neural network architecture and DQNAgent class, which manages agent actions, learning, and memory.
+- `replay_buffer.py`: Contains the `PrioritizedReplayBuffer` class for experience replay with prioritized sampling.
 - `observations.py`: Contains the `create_observation` function for processing observations from the environment.

 ## Getting Started